 There is no gene for evil.
 Black people have no genetic predisposition to excel at sports.
 Tay-Sachs is not a Jewish disease.
 Native Americans are not genetically predisposed to alcoholism.
 And, of course, there is no such thing as a “race” in genetics.
-These are a few of the many axes Adam Rutherford grinds in his ambitious new book, A Brief History of Everyone Who Ever Lived: The Human Story Retold Through Our Genes.
+These are a few of the many popular myths Adam Rutherford explodes in his ambitious new book, A Brief History of Everyone Who Ever Lived: The Human Story Retold Through Our Genes.

-A Brief History of Everyone Who Ever Lived: The Human Story Retold Through Our Genes by Adam Rutherford @@@@ (4 out of 5)
+A Brief History of Everyone Who Ever Lived: The Human Story Retold Through Our Genes by Adam Rutherford ★★★★☆

 In Part Two, “Who We Are Now,” Rutherford departs from the promise of the title to survey the findings of genetic research about some of the many popular misconceptions about race and genetics.
 Here are a few highlights: